The Size of Megalodons

 Fast Fact: Megalodons did not get as large as many websites and documentaries say they were.
 A maximum body length of around 60 feet is now generally accepted.
 Anything over 65 feet would be huge for a Megalodon.
 Sorry, there is no such thing as a 100 foot Megalodon.

 How large did megalodon sharks get?

 Obviously, we know they had MASSIVE teeth, with the largest having an over 7" slant height.
 But what does this tell us about

 the size of the shark?
 How big did they get?

 Well... we don't exactly know.
 This has been debated for some time and numerous methods of calculating the length of a megalodon have been proposed.
 The crux of the problem is that sharks, like the megalodon, were not made of bone, but instead are made of soft cartilage which does not fossilize easily.
 We have no complete specimens of megalodon and few partial specimens (such as associated teeth and vertebra).
 Because of this, paleontologists cannot directly measure the size of a megalodon.
 However, they can compare the preserved parts to living sharks, such as the Great White and Mako sharks.

-This is possibly one of the worlds largest megalodon
+This is one of the largest megalodon teeth.

 Based on the measurement methods discussed below, scientists have a pretty reasonable estimate on the size of megalodons.